anw-tech/learning-git/readme.txt

 # README
 -----------------------
-CarVilla is a one page bootstrap 3 based Car Dealer Automotive website template. testing for sameer push and pull hi this is branch testing for sameer this is an other push pull conflicts testing again
+CarVilla is a one page bootstrap 3 based Car Dealer Automotive website template. git this is sameer branch

 Template Info:
 -----------------------